What is an Ecosystem?

 Overall, an ecosystem is a community of fairly uniform habitat (rainforest, pond) that consitsts of interactions between organisms and their physical environment (abiotic factors).

-The size of a population in an ecosystem tends to stay fairly constant, albeit with fluctuations.
-However, there are certain fators that will affect the sizes of populations outlined in the table below.
+The size of a population in an ecosystem tends to stay fairly constant, with no major fluctuations.
+However, there are certain fators that will affect the sizes of populations.

 |Abiotic||Things like temperature, pH and mineral nutrients are vital for growth.
 If these were to change, it would make a certain niche less favourable.|